Murtuza24/DataMiningProjects/Project2/README.md

 Subroutine-4: "letter_2_digit_convert" that converts a character string to an integer array.
    For example ,letter_2_digit_convert('ACFG') returns array (1, 3, 6, 7).
-   A COMPUTER QUIZ problem could be: Pick 5 classes with letters 'great' from the hand-written-letter data, and
-     generate training and testing data using first 20 images of each class for training and the rest 19 images for test.
-     You will need to use  letter_2_digit_convert('GREAT') to convert to numbers and then subroutine-1 to pick the subset of the needed data.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Write a brief report (5 pages or less) on your findings/results in task A, B, D, E.

 -------------------------------------------------------------------------------